SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

     - It is important to have build scripts and to not write everything in github actions, because migrating to another hosting will require writing build scripts then.
       - Only have setup steps in github actions, use build scripts (makefile/bash/bat or something else) for everything else.
   - Setup github actions and create extension release.
-    - Just tag a new release and ci will build the extension and upload it to the tagged release's assets
+    - Just tag a new release and ci will build the extension and upload it to the tagged release's assets.
+    - The build script is `scripts/build.sh` which runs on github actions in a `ubuntu-20.0` container.
+      - There is `scripts/build.bat` as well but it is only for local development on windows (I use windows).
+Not meant to be used in production or in the github actions (yet).
     - [ ] check if uploading to chrome web store can be automated and add it to the release workflow

 #### `3/3/2/2022`